 – Amber Lynn Munger, American Jewish World Service and Equitas funding partner in Haiti, on the Citizen Engagement Program.

-Strengthening Human Rights Education Globally (SHREG) is a project that engages human rights defenders in making communities safer, more equitable, more democratic and respectful of human rights.
-Activities include the International Human Rights Training Program (IHRTP), an internationally recognized three-week training held in Montreal; Regional Human Rights Training Sessions in East Africa and West Africa; national initiatives in Tanzania, Senegal, Haiti and Colombia; as well as an important knowledge-sharing component.
-The SHREG project is undertaken with the financial support of the Government of Canada provided through Global Affairs Canada.
+The Advancing Equality through Human Rights Education (AEHRE) is a project that engages human rights defenders in making communities safer, more equitable, more democratic and respectful of human rights.
+Activities include the International Human Rights Training Program (IHRTP), an internationally recognized three-week training held in Montreal; Regional Human Rights Training Sessions in East Africa and West Africa; national initiatives in Burkina Faso, Haiti, Kenya, Senegal, and Tanzania; as well as an important knowledge-sharing component.
+The AEHRE project is undertaken with the financial support of the Government of Canada provided through Global Affairs Canada.